dagu-org/dagu/README.md

 ***How nice it would be to be able to visually see the job dependencies, execution status, and logs of each job in a Web UI, and to be able to rerun or stop a series of jobs with just a mouse click!***

 ## 🤔 Why?
 We considered many potential tools such as Airflow, Rundeck, Luigi, DigDag, JobScheduler, etc. But unfortunately, they were not suitable for our existing environment.
 Because in order to use one of those tools, we had to setup DBMS (Database Management System), accepet relatively high learning curves, and more operational overheads.
 We only have a small group of engineers in our office and use a less common DBMS.
 We couldn't afford them.
 Therefore, we developed a simple and easy-to-use workflow engine that fills the gap between cron and Airflow, that does not require DBMS, scheduler process or other daemons.
-I hope that this tool will help people in the same situation.
+We hope that this tool will help people in the same situation.

 ## ⚡️ Quick start